-The engine may be hot when carrying out operations in close proximity.
-In addition, the engine cooling fan can come on at any moment.
-Risk of injury.
+Please note when working close to the engine that it may be hot.
+In addition, the engine cooling fan may start at any moment.
+The warning light in the engine compartment reminds you of this.

 When working in the engine compartment, ensure that the windscreen wiper stalk is in the park position.